Anatomical spine illustrations on a clipboard

 Re-tested.

-Annual DEXA where indicated, full labs annually, ongoing protocol tuning.
-Bone changes show up slowly — a year is a fair test.
+Annual DEXA where indicated.
+Full labs annually.
+Ongoing protocol tuning.
+Bone changes show slowly, a year is a fair test.
 Joint changes often respond faster.

 You’re probably wondering.